andersonwilliam85/Ashrael-Package/README.md

 ## Roadmap

 1. **VoidWalker Enhancements**:
-   - **Local Persistence**: Add local storage of character data, including stats and inventory, for enhanced reliability across sessions.
+   - **Advanced Character Management**: Streamline character registration and provide in-depth management for multi-character accounts.
+Additional configuration options by character level are also planned.
-   - **Advanced Character Management**: Simplify character registration and management for multi-character accounts.
+   - **Convergence**: A new feature that will enable automated gear swapping between alts, improving inventory management and preparation for voidwalking.

 2. **Adventure Mode Generalization**:
    - **Expanded Class Support**: Broaden support across additional classes, adapting spell-ups, healing, and recovery based on character class and alignment.